waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Druid/Quick start.md

 -   Real-time index

     We recommend that you use [Tranquility client](https://github.com/druid-io/tranquility) to send real-time data to Druid.
 Tranquility supports sending data to Druid in a variety of ways, such as Kafka, Flink, Storm, Spark Streaming.
-For the information about Kafka method, see the [Tranquility](intl.en-US/User Guide/Open source components/Druid/Tranquility.md#)Druid uses Tranquility Kafka section in Tranquility.
+For the information about Kafka method, see [Tranquility](intl.en-US/User Guide/Open source components/Druid/Tranquility.md#).
+Druid uses Tranquility Kafka section in Tranquility.
 For more information about how to use Tranquility and SDK, see [Tranquility Help Document](https://github.com/druid-io/tranquility/tree/master/docs).

     For Kafka, you can also use the kafka-indexing-service extension.
-For details, see [Kafka indexing service](intl.en-US/User Guide/Open source components/Druid/Kafka indexing service.md#)Kafka Indexing Service.
+For details, see [Kafka indexing service](intl.en-US/User Guide/Open source components/Druid/Kafka indexing service.md#).

 -   Troubleshoot index failures